 Refiguring required installments.
 If after the corporation figures and deposits its estimated tax it finds that its tax liability for the year will be more or less than originally estimated, it may have to refigure its required installments to see if an underpayment penalty may apply.
-In this situation, an immediate catchup payment should be made to reduce any penalty resulting from the underpayment of any earlier installments.
+An immediate catchup payment should be made to reduce any penalty resulting from the underpayment of any earlier installments.